Narendra-g9/Bank-buddy-simplifying-your-banking-experienc/README.md

-#TO Run the Download the dependencies
+#TO Run Project Download The Required Dependencies